monokrome/python-bootstrapper/README.md

     :vimgrep TODO **
     :copen

-- In most GUI-based text editors, you can use CTRL+SHIFT+F and search files for TODO.
+In most GUI-based text editors, you can use CTRL+SHIFT+F and search files for TODO.

+### Contributing

 Please feel free to include more specific examples in pull requests if you have suggestions for any!